by Regina Cutter Edwards – Entomologist

 Colorful and beautiful are usually accurate descriptions for butterflies.
 Their coloration patterns have always been intriguing.
 Many cultures use butterflies in art and jewelry.
 The colors displayed on butterfly wings can be any color imaginable.
 When you think of a moth, you think browns, tans, and dull colors.
 Although colors seem to be a pretty accurate way of identifying a butterfly from a moth, it is not a sure way.
 There are many moths that have beautiful bright colors and butterflies that are dull brown for camouflaging.

 Examples of moths that have beautiful colors are Cecropias, Tiger Moths, Io Moths, and some Ermine Moths.
 A few butterflies that are not brilliantly colored are Satyrs, Browns, and Elfins.
-Then, of course, there are Skippers; most of these are shades of brown.
-Skippers look more similar to moths and most construct cocoons out of silk and leaves, but are closer related to butterflies which do not build cocoons.
+Then, of course, there are Skippers; most of these are shades of brown and they look more similar to moths

 The resting place for the wings on these fun flying creatures is another way many people believe they can be identified.
 The thought is that if the wings are spread out horizontally, they are moths, and if they are folded up vertically, they are butterflies.
 Again, this is not always the case.
 Many moths do spread out their wings as they are resting but swallowtail butterflies exhibit the same behavior.
 Skippers usually fold their wings into the vertical position when resting, although not always.
 This again is not a solid identifying characteristic.